isakhammer/master_thesis/README.md

 - Derive stability and apriori estimates.
 - Verify the estimates numerically.

-The thesis should be digestible for graduate students with basic knowledge within FEM methods and numerical analysis.
+The thesis should be digestible for graduate students with basic knowledge within finite element methods and numerical analysis.

 # Master Thesis - Work in Progress